-- The Audit and Risk Committee which meets at least three times per year to: review audit reports (both from external auditors and internal audit reports from the Responsible Officer), consider the appointment of the external auditor, set and review the internal audit programme, review of financial management and reporting arrangements, policies and procedures, risk management policy, strategy, processes and procedures and fraud matters including reporting to the ESFA where required. - The Finance and General Purposes Committee which meets at least six times per year to review: financial issues, budget monitoring reports, the three year budget plan, health and safety reports, asset management, property management. - Performance, Quality and Standards Committee which meets at least four times per year to review the in-year and summative performance of all academies in the Trust.
+- Safeguarding, Internal and External Audit, Intervention and Improvement Committee (previously the Audit and Risk Committee) which meets at least three times per year to: review audit reports (both from external auditors and internal audit reports from the Responsible Officer) consideration of the appointment of the external auditor, set and review the internal audit programme, review of financial management and reporting arrangements, policies and procedures, risk management policy, strategy, processes and procedures and fraud matters including reporting to the ESFA where required. - People, Estates and Finance Committee (previously the Finance and General Purposes Committee) which meets at least six times per year to review: financial issues, budget monitoring reports, the three year budget plan, health and safety reports, asset management, property management.
+The Pay, Personnel and Performance Management committee forms part of the People, Estates and Finance Committee and is responsible for the pay policy including salaries and gradings, increment reviews, the appraisal /performance management process, Chief Executive Officer's appraisal, human resources issues including: staff grievances, complaints of harassment, staff grievances, discipline, dismissals and appeals. - Curriculum, Learning and Outcomes Committee (previously the Performance, Quality and Standards Committee) which meets at least four times per year to review the in-year and summative performance of all academies in the Trust.
 It has a specific focus on raising standards of attainment and progress and ensuring successful engagement with the communities served.
-It monitors this through targets, value-added measures, student voice, self-evaluation, attendance among other key performance indicators. - The Pay, Personnel and Performance Management Committee which meets at least three times per year to review: pay policy including salaries and gradings, increment reviews, the appraisal /performance management process, Chief Executive Officer's appraisal, human resources issues including: staff grievances, complaints of harassment, discipline, dismissals and appeals.
+It monitors this through targets, value-added measures, student voice, self-evaluation, attendance among other key performance indicators.

-All five academy Local Governing Board committees comprise:
+For the first two terms, the five academy Local Governing Board committees comprised:

-- Performance and Quality Committee which meets at least three times per year to review: student achievements and quality assurance reports. - The Student Personal Development Behaviour and Welfare Committee, which meets at least four times per year to review: student behaviour as these relate to student progress and aspiration including pupil premium, admissions and student numbers, attendance rates and exclusions. - The Admissions Sub-Committee which meets at least three times per year to review the academy trust's admission processes, including reviewing the Admissions policy, to ensure the academy is adhering to the School Admissions Code and complying with all mandatory provisions.

-· The Premises Health and Safety Committee which meets at least four times per year to review: strategic facilities issues, capital and building projects, health and safety issues, food safety, cyber security, accident reports, incident logs and fire drills.
+- The Performance and Quality Committee which meets at least four times per year to review: student achievements and quality assurance reports. - The Student Personal Development and Welfare Committee, which meets at least four times per year to review: student behaviour as these relate to student progress and aspiration including pupil premium, admissions and student numbers, attendance rates and exclusions. - The Admissions Sub-Committee which meets at least three times per year to review the academy's admission processes, including reviewing the Admissions policy, to ensure the academy is adhering to the School Admissions Code and complying with all mandatory provisions. - The Premises Health and Safety Committee which meets at least four times per year to review: strategic facilities issues, capital and building projects, health and safety issues, food safety, cyber security, accident reports, incident logs and fire drills.